The Academic System at UAF

 If you are unable to access UAOnline, you may obtain the registration form from the Office of Admissions and Registrar in Signers’ Hall, your academic advisor or you may request assistance from your academic department coordinator.
 Graduate students may receive assistance from Graduate School staff.

-NOTE: Exchange and study abroad students will receive the registration form from the Office of International Programs and Initiatives.
+NOTE: Exchange and study abroad students will receive the registration form from International Programs and Initiatives.
 The Exchange and Study Abroad Advisor will be your academic advisor.

 - Discuss your choice of courses with your academic advisor and complete the registration form with your course choices.
 Both you and the advisor must sign the form.